Bodrogszilas, Kingdom of Hungary, currently Bodrogolaszi, Hungary — August 24, 1856

-Ungvár, Austro-Hungarian Monarchy, currently Ukraine — December 3, 1879
+Ungvár, Austro-Hungarian Monarchy, currently Uzshorod (Ужгород), Ukraine — December 3, 1879

 Biographical data

 His father was Gábor Artimovics, a Greek Catholic priest, and his mother was Julianna Lakatos.
-His wife was Irén Kallók, whom he married in Rakóc on October 21, 1879.
+In accordance with Eastern Catholic tradition, he served as a married priest; his wife was Irén Kallók, whom he married on October 21, 1879.
 They had seven children.

 He was a student at the Cistercian High School in Eger in 1870, where he received a reward of 4 forints and 20 krajcár.

-He completed his theological studies in Ungvár.
+He completed his theological studies in Uzhhorod.
 He was ordained a priest by Bishop János Kovács of Munkács on December 3, 1879.

-He arrived in the United States on February 5, 1904, on the ship Blucher, which had departed from Cuxhaven.
+He arrived in the United States on February 5, 1904, aboard the ship Blucher, which had departed from Cuxhaven.

 Domestic service locations